yiz16877/web_online_ordering_system/README.md

 #### User Login:

-- Sign-up: Create account with username, email, password.
-If success, redirect to the Find Page.
+- Login with their username, email and password.
+When you login, redirect to the homepage of our system.
-- Log-in: Log-in with username or email.
-If success, redirect to the Find Page, else show error.
-- Profile: Show users historical comments.
-Modify their users' name or password.
-- Content: Show restaurants details like OpenHour, Pictures, etc.
+- Users can modify their information in My profile

 ---

-On the front-end,
+### Admin Login:
+- Login with admin@pitt.edu and password is adminadmin.
+When you login admin redirect to the homepage of our system.

+---

+### Front End:

 - Edit `views/index.html` to change the content of the webpage
-- `public/client.js` is the javacript that runs when you load the webpage
+- `routes/user.js` and `routes/index.js` are the javacript that runs when you load the webpage
 - `public/style.css` is the styles for `views/index.html`
-- Drag in `assets`, like images or music, to add them to your project
+- Medias used in our system store in `assets`

 ---

-On the back-end,
+### Back End:

-- your app starts at `server.js`
+- Our system starts at `app.js`
-- add frameworks and packages in `package.json`
+- Our frameworks and packages are stored in `package.json`
-- safely store app secrets in `.env` (nobody can see this but you and people you invite)
+- Our Database key are stored in `.env` (nobody can see this but you and people you invite)
-- store database information
+- We use MongoDB database and schema information are stored in `models`

----

-On the Database,

-- using MongoDB through
-- models

 Click `Show` in the header to see your app live.
 Updates to your code will instantly deploy.